RemyPaulJr/notes/aws/data engineer cert/Data Engineering Fundamentals.md

 - Fact tables
 - Dimension
 - Primary / foreign keys
-- This sort of diagram is an Entity R
+- This sort of diagram is an Entity Relationship Diagram (ERD) Data Lineage
+- A visual representation that traces the flow and transformation of data through its lifecycle, from its source to its final destination.
+- Importance:
+	- Helps in tracking erros back to their source.
+	- Ensures complain